pudly/schmopera-hugo/content/articles/andre-tchaikowsky-s-only-opera-the-merchant-of-venice.md

 </figure>

 Antonio is grim and resigned.
 Bassanio pleads that Antonio can repay the debt since his ships have arrived safely and offers to triple the payment now that he's flush with Portia's fortune.
 Shylock rants and states his case proclaiming with demented logic that it is his right to collect Antonio's pound of flesh because the payment is late.
 Even the Duke cannot dissuade him.
 Antonio prepares to die, Shylock produces his scale and scalpel and the disguised Portia finds the loophole and requests Bassanio's wedding ring as payment for her services.
 Narissa, disguised as her clerk, follows suit.

+> It's time for it to rattle the operatic cage and make some noise over here.

 The outcome is well known, but the operatic opportunities of Tchaikowsky's composition are not.
 The fast pace in the courtroom is genuinely thrilling.
 The singers individually and as an ensemble create overwhelming tension and catharsis through music that is spectacularly abstract.